 Attendance and Attendance Data

 Children are rewarded for good attendance through rewards and we celebrate this every week through our EPIC assemblies.
-Our attendance target is above 96%.

 Please note that parents are required to seek permission from the headteacher to grant leave of absence during term time.
-Any permission granted is entirely at the headteacher's discretion although it is unlikely that the school would grant leave of absence for holiday.
+Any permission granted is entirely at the headteacher's discretion although it is unlikely that the School would grant leave of absence for holiday.